-- Journalists must notify the Office of University Communications, or a school or institute campus media relations office, to obtain permission to come on to Stanford University property.
+- Journalists must notify the Office of University Communications, or a school or institute media relations office, to obtain permission to come onto Stanford University property.
 Contact E.J.
-Miranda at firstname.lastname@example.org, or call 650-725-8396.
-Whenever possible, we request at least 24 hours’ notice.
+Miranda, University Communications Media Relations, at email@example.com, or call 650-725-8396.
+Whenever possible, we request 24 hours’ notice.

 - Journalists must adhere to the university’s privacy policies.
 No one at Stanford can be filmed without his or her permission, except at public events to which the public and media have been invited.

 - In accordance with the university’s privacy policies, members of the media are prohibited from entering student residences or dining halls.
 Members of the media are prohibited in all residential areas of the university, including student residences and the surrounding faculty neighborhoods without prior permission from University Communications.

 - Journalists must obtain prior permission in order to film or photograph in any interior spaces on university property.
 This includes administration and office buildings, classrooms, laboratories, libraries and dining facilities.

 - Journalists may not conduct “person-on-the-street” interviews at Stanford without assistance from Media Relations.
 Such interviews, including approaching students, faculty and staff members, are allowed only in White Plaza.

 - Television journalists are allowed to do their live reports or recorded “stand-ups” only at the top of The Oval.

 - Journalists working at Stanford are expected to carry appropriate credentials and should be prepared to produce them upon request by university staff.

 - News and professional film and photography are prohibited in the Main Quadrangle and Memorial Court (https://campus-map.stanford.edu).